Flying ointment: Body in coma and riding on beasts

 Dominican churchman Bartolommeo Spina of Pisa gives two accounts of the power of the flying ointment in his Tractatus de strigibus sive maleficis ('Treatise on witches or evildoers') of 1525.

 The first concerns an incident in the life of his acquaintance Augustus de Turre of Bergamo, a physician.
 While studying medicine in Pavia as a young man, Augustus returned late one night to his lodgings (without a key) to find no one awake to let him in.
 Climbing up to a balcony, he was able to enter through a window, and at once sought out the maidservant, who should have been awake to admit him.
 On checking her room, however, he found her lying unconscious – beyond rousing – on the floor.
 The following morning he tried to question her on the matter, but she would only reply that she had been 'on a journey'.

 Bartolommeo's second account is more suggestive and points toward another element in the witches' 'flights'.
-It concerns a certain notary of Lugano who, unable to find his wife one morning, searched for her all over their estate and finally discovered her lying deeply unconscious, naked and dirty with her vagina exposed, in a corner of the pigsty.
-The notary 'immediately understood that she was a witch' (!) and at first wanted to kill her on the spot, but, thinking better of such rashness, waited until she recovered from her stupor, in order to question her.
+It concerns a certain notary of Lugano who, unable to find his wife one morning, searched for her all over their estate and finally discovered her lying deeply unconscious, naked and dirty in a corner of the pigsty.
+The notary 'immediately understood that she was a witch' and at first wanted to kill her on the spot, but, thinking better of such rashness, waited until she recovered from her stupor, in order to question her.
 Terrified by his wrath, the poor woman fell to her knees and confessed that during the night she had 'been on a journey'.

 Light is cast on the tale of the notary's wife by two accounts widely separated in time but revealing a persistent theme in European Witchcraft.
 The first is that of Regino of Prüm whose De synodalibus causis et disciplinis ecclesiasticis libri duo (circa 906 C.E.) speaks of women who 'seduced...by demons...insist that they ride at night on certain beasts [italics not original] together with Diana, goddess of the pagans, and a great multitude of women; that they cover great distances in the silence of the deepest night...'
 (See also Canon Episcopi).

 The second account dates from some 800 years later, coming from Norway in the early 18th century and is the testimony, at the age of thirteen, of one Siri Jørgensdatter.
 Siri claimed that when she was seven her grandmother had taken her to the Witches' Sabbath on the mountain meadow Blockula ('blue-hill'): her grandmother led her to a pigsty, where she smeared a sow with some ointment which she took from a horn, whereupon grandmother and granddaughter mounted the animal and, after a short ride through the air, arrived at a building on the Sabbath mountain.